When planning your content strategy and optimizing your website, keywords play a huge role.

 Creating a keyword map that gives you an organized site representation allows you to easily report the targeted keywords and their rankings.

 You can keep track of the keywords and your efforts in making them rank higher.
-This will help you in understanding and developing a clear overview of your content.
+This will help you in understanding and develop a clear overview of your content.

 Steps For Keyword Mapping Process